-Cancellation Policy: 14 days for a full refund of your one night deposit.
+Cancellation Policy: 14 days for a full refund of your total minus 5% credit card processing fees.

 Info At A Glance:

 BW guestrooms consist of four waterfront rooms, each with two double beds and deck overlooking the harbor.
 Our fifth room has one queen bed, a view of the famous Newport Yachting Center that extends into the South West corner of the Harbor with a deck facing inland.
 This deck does allow access to the Marina yacht showers and shopkeeper restroom (not public use).

 We also offer 2 and 3 bedroom Studio rooms located just above the Brahmin handbag store, in a historical building here on the wharf.
 These guestrooms have a wet bar, lounge area each.
 There is no deck or water view from these rooms, but they provide a spacious home away from home for your vacation with views of the wharf and shops.

 All guest rooms have mini-coffee makers, hair dryers, private bathrooms, cable/internet, refrigerator and air conditioning/heat.
 All rooms are non smoking, please call for accessibility information.